These easy tips and free printable Christmas planners pages will help you make your Christmas calm, organised and enjoyable.

 - Make a list of gift ideas and keep it with you!

-A simple way to do that is to use our free printable gift planner (see below) and take a photo of it with your phone, that way you’ll know what you have and haven’t bought and can grab that bargain for Aunty Ethel when you see it knowing you haven’t doubled up.
+A simple way to do that is to use our free printable gift planner (scroll down to download) and take a photo of it with your phone, that way you’ll know what you have and haven’t bought and can grab that bargain for Aunty Ethel when you see it knowing you haven’t doubled up.
+Or you could use this nifty interactive Christmas wish list and do it all digitally.

 - Order online!

 I used to be hesitant about online shopping, but it is so easy, I can shop in my PJS at 3am, and I avoid the craziness of shopping at Christmas (and the insanity of finding a car park).
 Looking for e-stores where you can buy everything in one place with one delivery fee will save you time and money.
-My go to Aussie online site for kids Christmas gifts is Entropy, I use Booktopia for books, and even good old ebay is a great place to shop (these are not affiliate or paid links, just sites I’ve used and liked).
-I’ve also put together some lists of gift ideas for various ages on my Amazon page (these are affiliate links) if you need more inspiration.
+One of my favourite Aussie online site for kids Christmas gifts is Entropy, I’ve also used Etsy, ebay and Amazon when looking for a bargain.
+You can also check out our list of gift ideas for preschoolers righter through to teens here.

 - Don’t scrimp on the sticky tape, but don’t go overboard with wrapping!

 Cheap sticky tape will drive you nuts when you are wrapping presents, it’s worth it to buy some decent tape and a tape dispenser, but you don’t need to go over the top with wrapping.
-Some fun paper and some curly ribbon will be appreciated as much as fancy wrapping that takes you hours, and don’t even bother with ribbon if you are wrapping for kids!
-One year we wrapped everything in brown paper and drew funny pictures on them with sharpies – easy and fun.
+Some fun wrapping paper and some curly ribbon will be appreciated as much as fancy wrapping that takes you hours, and don’t even bother with ribbon if you are wrapping for kids!
+One year we wrapped everything in brown paper and drew funny pictures on them with sharpies, or try this easy and fun way to make wrapping paper with your kids.

 - Simplify the Christmas card thing.